bornagaincode/temple/README.md

 # temple
-Proof of concept Rails powered Church website with content management
+Proof of concept Church website with content management